Julie-Montague/loan-approval/README.md

   6. Evaluate model performance using appropriate classification metrics.

 ## 3. Technical Focus
-This project highlights the use of Python as a data processing language for a machine learning task.
+This project highlighted the use of Python as a data processing language for a machine learning task.
 Python was used to:

   -  Load and inspect structured tabular data.
   -  Explore numerical and categorical variables.